fredericbarthelet/blog-theodo-article-homebridge/README.md

-# How to make Siri your perfect home companion without Apple Homekit compatible devices
+# How to make Siri your perfect home companion with devices not supported by Apple Homekit

 ## Why Homekit?